Marino Marini (musician): Biography

 He was born into a family of musicians in Seggiano in the province of Grosseto to parents originally from Montecelio, Rome.
 After briefly studying electronics, he studied piano, violin and composition at the Rossini Conservatory in Bologna, teaching music on his graduation.
 In 1947, after military service, he was appointed artistic director of the Metropolitan music hall in Naples, where he developed a liking for Neapolitan music.
 In 1948 he visited the United States for six months, meeting Dizzy Gillespie, Stan Kenton and Charlie Ventura.
 American jazz was also a formative influence.

 On his return, Marini wrote music for films and revues and played in cabaret in Rome and Naples.

 In 1954, he placed a newspaper advert seeking "young musicians without experience, singing in tune.
 If not cheerful, don't apply."
-From the many applicants he chose Gaetano "Totò" Savio (guitar), Sergio Peppino (drums), and Ruggero Cori (double bass and vocal) for a quartet, Marini playing piano and occasionally singing solo.
+From the many applicants, he chose Gaetano "Totò" Savio (guitar), Sergio Peppino (drums), and Ruggero Cori (double bass and vocal) for a quartet, with Marini playing piano and occasionally singing solo.
 This quartet played together from 1954 to 1960, a period regarded as the Marino Marini Quartet's most prolific and successful.

-They made their first recording on the Durium label in 1955.
-The following year they appeared on Italian TV.
+Quartet made their first recording on the Durium label in 1955.
+The following year, they appeared on Italian TV.
 Their recordings of "Guaglione", "Don Ciccio 'o piscatore", "Rico Vacilon", "La Pansè" and "Maruzzella" were very popular.
-"Guaglione" becoming the first European single to sell more than five million copies.
+"Guaglione" became the first European single to sell more than five million copies.
 It was used on the soundtrack of the 1999 film The Talented Mr. Ripley.
 Following this successful debut, Marini commenced touring with his quartet, in the following years performing in hundreds of concerts in western and eastern Europe, the US, the Middle East and Japan.